Item Number: 380

 On a personal note, I like to use my American Coasters in other ways – in addition to table top protection.
 For example, I also use them as toppers for drinks to prevent contamination from airborne particles or insects.
 This strategy is wonderful for outdoor parties, keeping flies and other insects from getting in or near your drinking glasses.

 The Fostoria American Coasters are truly beautiful.
 Each one is a little piece of art – approximately 3¾” in diameter.
-If you would like to learn more about pricing and availability, please click the following sponsored link for available Coasters on eBay.
+As an eBay Partner, I may be compensated if you make a purchase on eBay.
+The following link shows available Coasters on eBay.